2022 ANO 2011 leadership election: Voting

 95 delegates were allowed to vote.
 Babiš was the only candidate.
-In his candidate speech he confirmed that he is running for the last time and noted that party needs to find a new face who will lead the party in 2025 legislative election.
+In his candidate speech he confirmed that he is running for the last time and noted that party needs to find a new face who will lead the party in 2025 parliamentary election.
 Babiš stated that his main priorities for his last term as the party leader is contact with citizens and work in Shadow cabinet.
 Babiš received 76 votes and thus was reelected.